Lyraedan/pmd-red/README.md

 If you disagree with this well you're more then welcome to do this by hand you haven't got to play this version.

-For me this is just an educational project.
+For me this is just an educational project and I only made this repo public because the game is actually playable.

 AI is a tool.
 Not a solution